LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

 D2D variation is injected at **initialisation time**: each synapse in the network receives an independently perturbed version of the base parameters.
 A synapse whose perturbed parameters violate physical constraints (e.g., `gamma_p <= 1`, `theta_p >= 0`) is marked as **defective** — its weight is frozen at 0 and does not participate in learning.

+#### Defect Control

+The criteria to define the defects could be changed if in need.
+This has to be done in two places: 1.
+Layer.py: modify `self.defect_mask`; 2.
+Synapse_Models: modify  `self.defect_mask` in the corresponding model class.

 #### C2C (cycle-to-cycle) variation

 ```python